 - Doesn’t have a fuel gauge meter

 The Honda EU2000 is excellent for tailgating because it’s super quiet.
 So, generally, you’re in the parking lot with a lot of other people, they get irritated if you’ve got a real loud generator.
 If you want the dependable, quiet, easy to store, and the best quality inverter generator and don’t care about the price, then go with the Honda EU2200i.
-The reliability and longevity of this unit will pay itself off in time.
+The reliability and longevity of this unit will pay themselves off in time.

 Champion 3400-Watt Dual Fuel RV Ready Portable Inverter Generator – Best Dual-Fuel Tailgating Generator